17th Antiaircraft Artillery Battalion: Organization

 The 2d Airdrome Battalion was commissioned on October 28, 1942 at Camp Linda Vista, San Diego, California.
 It was one of two airdrome battalions formed by the Marine Corps specifically to defend airfields in the China Burma India Theater.
-Those airfields were overrun by the Japanese before the battalions deployed so the Marine Corps quickly changed their tasking to missions in the Pacific Theater.
+Those airfields were overrun by the Japanese before the battalions deployed, so the Marine Corps quickly changed their tasking to missions in the Pacific Theater.
+The battalion's table of organization was very similar to that of a defense battalion minus coastal artillery.

 The first thirteen men in the battalion came over from the 12th Defense Battalion joining the newly formed Headquarters and Service Battery under the authority of Area General Order 15-42.
 While organizing and training in Southern California the battalion spent extensive time at Camp Callan, near La Jolla and Camp Dunlap in the Imperial Valley.
 The 2d Airdrome Battalion departed the United States near the end of May 1943 onboard the USS Henderson (AP-1) and SS Cape Clear (AK-5039).

 The battalion arrived in Oahu, Hawaii on May 31, 1943.
 The battalion remained there for ten weeks of additional training as it waited for initial deployment orders.
 On August 14, 1943 the battalion embarked on the USS Ormsby (APA-49) and the SS Whistler and sailed west for the Ellice Islands.

 Nukefetau and Tarawa

 40mm antiaircraft gun from the 2d Airdrome Battalion on the beach at Nukufetau guarding the offload of an LST on August 28, 1943.

 Arriving at Funafuti on August 21, the 2d Airdrome Battalion only stayed a few days before moving to Nukufetau on August 25, 1943 along with the first elements of the Navy's 16th Naval Construction Battalion.
 Nukufetau was a small atoll 75 miles northwest of the airfield that had been established on Funafuti.
 The battalion was responsible for air defense of the area while the Seabees constructed Nukufetau Airfield.
 The airfield was opened on October 6, 1943.

 Half of the 2d Airdrome Battalion was detached from duty on Nukufetau and sailed for Tarawa.
 The detachment went ashore four days after the 2nd Marine Division assaulted the beaches.
 The remainder of the battalion departed Nukufetau in March 1944 after being relieved by elements of the 51st Defense Battalion.
-The 2d Airdrome Battalion sailed for Hawaii landing at Nawiliwili Harbor on March 21, 1944.
+The 2d Airdrome Battalion sailed for Hawaii, landing at Nawiliwili Harbor on March 21, 1944.